CircleShift/tnsl-lang/spec/1 - language.md

 	This file is licensed under the CDDL 1.0 (the License) and may only be used in accordance with the License.
-	You should have recieved a copy of the License with this software/source code.
+	You should have received a copy of the License with this software/source code.
 If you did not, a copy can be found at the following URL: